 Nursing credits taken at a CCNE or NLNAC regionally accredited Associate Degree or Baccalaureate program may be submitted for a credit evaluation if taken within 5 years of application.
 Selective nursing transfer courses may acceptable for the nursing major requirements.
-Additionally, nursing courses may be transferrable to satisfy general education requirements if they are applicable to the Human Development or Diversity requirements.
+Additionally, nursing courses may be transferrable to satisfy general education requirements.